 The mix of elegant internationalism and comfort are evident the moment guests enter the home’s foyer (photo above), with its barrel ceiling and custom finished walls.
 The space includes a Eurofase chandelier with cascading glass bubbles, along with an eclectic mix of art and custom furnishings.

-In the living room, four Ingo Maurer pendent light installations really inject a contemporary feel into the room.
+In the living room, four Ingo Maurer pendent light installations inject a contemporary feel in an otherwise traditional room.
 The Ambassador is young, sophisticated and worldly, and the designer assembled a collection of furnishings, objects and art from around the world that reflects that.
 The design’s mostly neutral palette of golds, creams, and coppers complement the dark, cerused oak floors.
-A rug by Tai Ping has been included here and in the room below.
+The furnishings gather on a rug by Tai Ping, here and in the adjoining room below.

-Contemporary furnishings with clean lines that are both classic and comfortable are used throughout the public and private spaces.
+Custom furnishings with clean lines are both contemporary and comfortable.
+Behnke designed and placed these throughout the public and private spaces.
 Here, a pair of Pendent lights by Satori Light Sculptures illuminate the room.
-All of the lighting fixtures through the home were chosen for their sculptural quality and function like jewelry in each room.
-Each of the rooms designed for public entertaining have their own character but flow together seamlessly.
+All of the lighting fixtures through the home were chosen for their sculptural quality.
+They function like jewelry in each space.
+Each of the rooms designed for public entertaining have their own character yet flow together seamlessly.

 The elegant contemporary formal dining room was designed to host formal dinners.
-The walls are upholstered with luxurious Alpaca wool from Peru.
+Behnke upholstered the walls with luxurious Alpaca wool from Peru.
 The cabinets feature a washi paper hand-made in Japan inserted into the face and lighted from behind.

-A formal breakfast room has also been included in the new renovation which is furnished with a custom table and occasional chairs.
-In every case available, the architect created floor-to-ceiling windows as well as lift and slide doors which give the appearance of a glass wall with the ability to slide and stack to the side to best take advantage of the natural views and open the space fully to the outdoors.
+A formal breakfast room was included in the new renovation which is furnished with a custom table and occasional chairs.
+In every case available, the architect created floor-to-ceiling windows as well as lift and slide doors with the ability to slide and stack to the side to take advantage of the natural views and open the interiors fully to the outdoors.

-The main level is completed with a service kitchen which was designed for entertaining purposes and catering meals.
-It has been equipped with multiple stainless refrigerators, dishwashers, and cooking appliances as well as ample preparation spaces.
+The main level is complete with a service kitchen which was designed for entertaining purposes and catering meals.
+It is equipped with multiple stainless refrigerators, dishwashers, and cooking appliances as well as ample preparation spaces.

-The home’s media room includes a 108-inch television within a custom sleek, mill-work surround that has been finished with eight coats of enamel.
-The room has been furnished with a custom sofa and ottomans along with a sculptural iron table by Philip Norman.
+The home’s media room includes a 108-inch television within a custom sleek, mill-work surround that is finished with eight coats of enamel.
+The designer furnished the room with a custom sofa and ottomans along with a sculptural iron table by Philip Norman.
 I love the collection of pendent lights of various styles grouped together.

 In the adjacent billiards room, a custom aquarium designed to handle a two-ton load was carefully added.
 A crane was required to hoist the tank over the house and lower it in through the side that pitches downhill to the river.
 It is supported by a structural beam and maintained by equipment housed below in a separate 10-by-20-foot room.
 The colorful tank mirrors the habitat of a saltwater reef with special lights that simulate sunrise, daylight, and sundown.
 This is one of the extra highlights of the new renovation.
 The same cabinetry used around the television in the media room has been used here as well.
 The room also features a pool table custom created in Spain.